 Cotyledon adscendens R. A. Dyer

 Cotyledon adscendens is a succulent shrub with erect to spreading branches that bear green leaves with reddish margins in the upper half.
 It grows up to 6 feet (1.8 m) tall.
-The leaves are flat, slightly concave, obovate to spatulate, up to 2.4 inches (6 cm) long and up to 1 inch (2.5 cm) wide and.
-The flowers are orange-red, up to 0.4 inch (1 cm) in diameter and appear in winter on an up to 14 inches (35 cm) tall inflorescence.
+The leaves are flat, slightly concave, obovate to spatulate, up to 2.4 inches (6 cm) long, and up to 1 inch (2.5 cm) wide.
+Flowers are orange-red, up to 0.4 inches (1 cm) in diameter, and appear in winter on an up to 14 inches (35 cm) tall inflorescence.

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
 The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.